L0boDoMar/L0boDoMar/README.md

 Here are some ideas to get you started:-->

-My name is André, but you can call me L0bo.
-I'm a computer science student.
-I'm currently learning C, C# and JavaScript.
+My name is André!
+I have a degree in Computer Science.
+I'm currently learning .Net and Angular.
 Feel free to visit all my repositories.

 🧑‍💻 Link to my LinkedIn profile: https://www.linkedin.com/in/andrefattore/